 A person’s primary residence is not subject to the prohibitions of this section.

-Restrictions on Contributions to Department Heads and Appointed Officials
+Restrictions and Disqualification from Voting Based on Contributions to Elected Officials, Department Heads and Appointed Officials

-California Government Code section 84308 prohibits department heads and members of appointed boards and commissions from soliciting contributions in excess of $250 from persons who are parties to, or participants in, proceedings pending before them, and from making decisions affecting a source of campaign contributions of more than $250.
+California Government Code section 84308 prohibits elected officials, department heads and members of appointed boards and commissions from soliciting or accepting contributions in excess of $250 from persons who are parties to, or participants in, proceedings pending before them, and from making decisions affecting a source of campaign contributions of more than $250.

 The prohibition under Section 84308 applies: